SamuelAj07/Superstore-Performance-Evaluation/README.md

 ## Key Findings
-The outcome of the analysis are outlined as folloes:
+The outcome of the analysis are outlined as follows:

 1. The high performing regions are West and East with a Revenue of ~725K and ~679K respectively and low performing regions are Central and South with revenue of ~501K and ~392K.